 Putting together a puzzle?
 Really?
 THIS is how we’re going to spend our Christmas?

-As much as I love Pinterest and Facebook and bucket lists and craft projects (and I DO), I’ve found myself weary of the holiday hoopla this year.
+As much as I love Pinterest and bucket lists and craft projects, I’m weary from the holiday hoopla this year.
 Based on the many posts I’ve read expressing the same sentiment, the same urgency to relax, do less, be present, RELAX – I know I’m not alone.

 The irony is almost too much, honestly.
 We’ve taken something like holiday traditions – those things that we’ve savored over the years, the experiences that have meant so much to us, the small, quiet moments and big, splashy ones that each have personal meaning – and turned them into tasks to check off and brag about in the name of sharing ideas.